Maria Taylor leaves ESPN following Rachel Nichols comments – KION546

 “There is no doubt we will miss Maria, but we remain determined to continue to build a deep and skilled talent roster that thoroughly reflects the athletes we cover and the fans we serve,” he said in a statement.
 “While she chose to pursue a new opportunity, we are proud of the work we’ve done together.”

 What’s next for Taylor is yet to be determined.
-However, it has been reported by the New York Post that she could end up at NBC as a part of the network’s upcoming Olympics coverage.
+However, it has been reported by the New York Post that Taylor is heading to NBC as a part of the network’s upcoming Olympics coverage.

 The-CNN-Wire